-It's also possible to add different variations of each product, including unique names, images, and prices.
-The ease of doing this, like that of designing your store, brings with it a few disadvantages as well.
+It's also possible to add product variants including unique names, images, and prices.
+The ease of doing this, like that of designing your store, creates a few disadvantages as well.

-For example, it isn't possible to combine variations, meaning that you need to create a new variation for each color/size combination of clothing items.
-Customers will select such items from a single drop-down menu, rather than two side-by-side boxes, or charts, which if offering a lot of sizes and color options, can create an unwieldy menu.
+For example, it isn't possible to combine variations, which means that you'll need to create a new variant for each color/size combination when selling clothing.
+Customers will select such items from a single drop-down menu, rather than two side-by-side boxes, or charts.
+If you're offering many different sizes and color options, this can make your menu unwieldy.

-Adding new products is easy, but creating variations of them is tedious.
+Adding new products is easy, but creating variations is tedious.

-Especially when set alongside other ecommerce platforms that offer the ability to create lots of different product combinations in one fell swoop, Sellfy's support for variations is a bit underwhelming.
-We're certain that those selling apparel will probably look elsewhere when thinking about moving their business online.
-Making this even worse is the inability to add further information to items, such as their weight, or tax.
+Especially when set alongside other ecommerce platforms that make it possible to create lots of different product combinations in one swoop, Sellfy's support for variants is disappointing.
+We're certain that those selling apparel will look elsewhere when thinking about bringing their business online.
+Worsening this, it isn't possible to add extra information to items, such as weights or taxes.
 User-defined fields displaying this cannot be created.

-Managing your products in Sellfy isn't particularly complicated, but don't expect to have a lot of options.
+Managing your products in Sellfy isn't particularly complicated, but don't expect to get a lot of options.

 Since Sellfy isn't geared towards selling physical products, it doesn't offer much in the way of inventory either.
-It's necessary to manually enter the quantity available for each product variation.
+You'll have to manually enter the quantity available for each product variation.
 Once sold out, customers won't be able to add the product to their shopping cart.
-That's it - tracking, deliveries of new stock, or automations can't be readily integrated into the inventory section.
+Tracking, deliveries of new stock, or automations can't be readily integrated into the inventory section.

 Of course, it is somewhat unfair to compare Sellfy with much larger all-around solutions that offer a completely free hand when adding new products.
-This not least because those platforms have a much steeper learning curve, whereas Sellfy is basically a once and done solution, meaning that you only need to do everything one time to get started selling.
-As such, its appeal to beginners shouldn't be minimized to any degree.
+It's basically a once-and-done solution, meaning that you only need to do everything one time to get started selling.
+As such, its appeal to beginners shouldn't be underestimated.

 Payments can be made on Sellfy with either PayPal or Stripe.

-Turning to shipping/delivery options, Sellfy's digital focus again becomes all-too apparent.
-As noted above, when adding products, it's possible to input the delivery region(s) and their respective costs.
-Here, you can enter two prices: The shipping cost when the article is ordered on its own, and the additional costs if it's part of a larger shipment.
+Turning to shipping options, Sellfy's digital focus again becomes apparent.
+As noted above, when adding products, it's possible to input the delivery region(s) and specify their respective costs.
+Here, you can enter two prices: The cost of delivery when the article is ordered on its own, and extra fees if it's part of a larger shipment.